Shell profits double in one year amid soaring energy prices

 Oil company Shell has reported record profits of $11.5bn, doubling its earnings in a single year amid surging energy prices.

-Earlier this year, the oil giant recorded a fourteen-fold increase in quarterly profits which had reignited calls for a windfall tax to relieve the burden on struggling families during the worsening cost of living crisis.
+The oil giant recorded a fourteen-fold increase in quarterly profits earlier this year which had reignited calls for a windfall tax to relieve the burden on struggling families during the worsening cost of living crisis.

+Commenting on the announcement, political economist Richard Murphy tweeted: “As I said when this cost of living crisis began, the hikes in prices did not disappear into a black hole.
+They went somewhere.

+“And as I predicted that somewhere was into corporate profits, massively increasing the divisions and stresses in our society.”

 Shell’s chief executive officer, Ben van Beurden, said: “With volatile energy markets and the ongoing need for action to tackle climate change, 2022 continues to present huge challenges for consumers, governments, and companies alike.